AhmedHeikall/mini-microservices-app/README.md

 - Create a new post
 - View list of posts
-- Add comments to any post
+- Add comments to any post (with flag do 3 different states 'approved' | 'rejected' | 'pending')
 - View comments under each post
 - Responsive and clean UI